spectrocloud/librarium/content/docs/04-clusters/1-new-clusters/02-eks.md

 Select the type and number of instances to support a minimum of 30 pods.
 </InfoBox>

-Hence, while setting the desired size of the worker pool, make the choice as per pod requirement.
+Hence, while setting the desired size of the worker pool, choose as per pod requirement.
 In the example given above, we need to launch a minimum of two (2) instances of t3.medium to satisfy the resource requirement of an EKS cluster.

 # Deleting an EKS Cluster
-The deletion of an EKS cluster results in the removal of all Virtual Machines and associated Storage Disks, created for the cluster.
+The deletion of an EKS cluster results in removing all Virtual Machines and associated Storage Disks, created for the cluster.
 The following tasks need to be performed to delete an EKS cluster:

 1. Select the cluster to be deleted from the **Cluster** **View** page and navigate to the **Cluster Overview** page.